rileysamuelhuston/netbeanz/src/chapter_1/Le-pouf-et-le-cadeau.md

 permalink: /chapter_1/Le-pouf-et-le-cadeau/
 ---
 ### Le Pouf et Le Cadeau
-<center><i>A letter from your French cousin, Le Pouf.
-The following text I dutifully transcribed and translated from the original tattered envelope which bound this scripture to your name.</i></center>

 <i>You’re at the funeral, yes?
 And it doesn’t really matter whose it is or what it’s about.
 But, you see, it is not a funeral of reality.
 Non, non, non.
 It is a prank funeral: a funeral made of tricks and deceptions.
 All the people weep; they are overcome by sadness.
 But you?
 You are in the coffin.
 You already switched the coffins, yes?
 It is a brilliant idea.
 You have… how do you say… infiltrated the coffin with a slithering.</i>